RosettaCommons/documentation/SEWING.md

 SewingHasher model generation flags
 ```
--sewing:generate_models_from_db    Set to true for model generation
+-sewing:mode generate    Set to SewingHasher mode to 'generate' for model generation
 -inout:dbms:database_name          The SQL database file to generate models from
 -sewing:model_file_name            The name of the model file to be generated
 ```